JonathonEngland25/d2pt-meta-hero-grid-updater/memory-bank/architecture.md

 4. Status area notifications in the UI are always shown, regardless of the Windows notification setting.

 **File Purposes (Phase 14 additions):**
+- `main.js`: Now includes a `logError` helper function that logs all errors from IPC handlers and utility functions to `error.log` in the app's user data directory.
+All major error scenarios (config detection, download, backup, replace, etc.) are logged with timestamp, context, message, and stack trace.
+- `error.log`: Stores all error logs for the app.
+Each entry includes a timestamp, error context, message, and stack trace if available.
+Useful for debugging and support.
 - `main.js`: The `get-steamid-and-config-path` IPC handler now checks if the detected config path (via SteamID or manual override) actually exists.
 If not, it returns an error and does not return a config path.
 This ensures the app never operates on a missing or invalid directory.
 - `index.html`: The renderer listens for errors from `get-steamid-and-config-path`.
 If the config path is missing or invalid, the UI automatically opens the folder selection dialog, prompting the user to select a valid config folder.
 This prevents the user from proceeding without a valid path and streamlines recovery from missing/renamed directories.
 - `user-settings.json`: Continues to persist the manual config path if set.
 If the manual path is missing, the app prompts the user to select a new one at startup.